pattonsgirl/Spring2022-CEG3120/Projects/Project2/README.md

 ## Assignment Notes / Hints

+For this project you need access to your AWS console.
+[Return to here and click "Start Lab"](https://awsacademy.instructure.com/courses/13269/modules/items/1137325). **Once the icon next to "AWS" is green, click "AWS" to open the console.**

 Create a `Project2` folder in your GitHub Classrooms repo.
 This project is mostly documentation of work, so you are welcome to work wherever you are comfortable.
 I would float towards VSCode myself.

 In your `Project2` folder, create a file named `README.md` Do you work for Parts 1 & 2 here.